deercreeklabs/f1-seller-client/seller.md

 }]);
 ```

-Before any shoppers can be authenticate, the seller server
+Before any shoppers can be authenticated, the seller server
 must set the authentication URL in the F1
 service.
 This is a one-time configuration, unless the URL changes.
 See [setAuthTokenUrl](#setauthtokenurl).
 For example: